No matter what time of year you travel, Antarctica is cold.

 They’re usually split into two general types – synthetic or down (some are also insulated with wool).
 The upside of down jackets is that they usually far lighter and generally more warm than synthetic jackets.

 However, because of this they are a great deal more expensive!
 Down jackets are also not particularly good in wet or moist conditions.
+Please note that many Antarctic cruise operators will provide an outer jacket for you as part of the expedition cost.

 The crucial factors to consider when selecting an outer jacket are: